Understanding poker chip values and colors [complete guide]

 PokerOrg

 Poker chips are poker currency.
 Players use them in cash games and tournaments, home games, and casino or cardroom events.
-They represent dollar amounts during play, and provide a way to play poker with a shared understanding of those amounts.
+They represent dollar amounts during play in cash games, and provide a way to play poker with a shared understanding of those amounts.

 Standard poker chip values and colors